Inconsolable

 "Inconsolable" is a song by American boy band Backstreet Boys.
 The song was released as the first single from their sixth studio album Unbreakable (2007).
 It is the group's first single without Kevin Richardson, who had left the group in 2006.
 The single was released to US radio outlets on August 27, 2007.
 It was first confirmed on July 25, 2007, and premiered by Jive at Z-100 - New York's Hit Music Station on August 6.
-The song entered the top ten in seven countries, reaching the number-two spot of the Italian Top Singles Chart.
+The song entered the top 10 in Italy and Switzerland, reaching numbers two and eight, respectively.

 Background and composition

 "Inconsolable" was written by Emmanuel Kiriakou, Lindy Robbins and Jess Cates and produced by Emanuel Kiriakou.
 It features the trademark emotional boy band romantic lyrics with heartfelt vocals.

 The song is a piano-driven power ballad similar to "Incomplete".
 It features acoustic piano, strings, rhythmic acoustic guitars, heavy vocal harmonies and an emotional vocal performance.
 The song's verses are in the key of G major, whilst the chorus is in the relative key of E minor.